Signed in as:

 What is the relationship between the school and the KSIMCoL (Hujjat) Islamic Centre on Wood Lane?

 KSIMCoL is the faith authority for Hujjat Primary School.
 This means that the school’s governing Board will consult relevant members of the KSIMCoL community on matters relating to the RE curriculum and admissions policy.
-The KSIMCoL will not be involved in running or managing the school.
+The KSIMCoL is not involved in running or managing the school.
 This is the responsibility of the Hujjat School Trust.

 Who is on the Hujjat School Trust Board?

 The people appointed to the Trust Board have been agreed with the Department for Education based on the skills required to oversee the success of Hujjat Primary.
 They hold the title and responsibilities of Trustee (under Charities Law and in line with the Academies Financial Handbook), Director (under Companies Law) and Governor.
 There are also 2 elected parent trustees.
 Please see the Team page for more information.

 Are children segregated?

 Hujjat Primary is a co-educational school for children aged 4 to 11.
 Children will not be segregated for learning except when appropriate, for example, teaching of gender specific aspects of puberty.

 Are Islamic Studies part of the curriculum?

 The Islamic faith ethos and values of our school will be woven throughout the curriculum and will guide teaching, learning and behaviour rather than being a discrete subject.
 In RE, children learn about all the major faiths from the SACRE syllabus, enriched with guest speakers, shared celebrations and activities with faith school partners where appropriate.
 Children are encouraged to share their religious and cultural celebrations, creating opportunities for them to learn from one-another and develop an appreciation for diversity.

 Children also have the opportunity to explore ethical issues, focusing on shared values and common answers to difficult moral questions.